 - Option 2 – Don’t do it and you are certain not to achieve the desired goal

-To most entrepreneurs it’s a no brainer – option 1.
+To most entrepreneurs it’s a no-brainer – option 1.
 You’ve got to be in it to win it.
-However while this kind of attitude is accurate, it does not take in to account the corresponding losses that sometimes accompany not achieving the desired goal.
+However, while this kind of attitude is accurate, it does not take in to account the corresponding losses that sometimes accompany not achieving the desired goal.

 This fear of negative repercussions is what stops most people from even trying.
 This could be loss of pride, loss of money or what is perceived as wasted time or effort.

 So what to do?
-How do we keep the fear of loss from paralysing us?
+How do we keep the fear of loss from paralyzing us?
 The best way I know is to simply play out worst case scenarios.
 Playing them out in detail puts you in control.
 Once you start playing them out, you often also start coming up with possible solutions and countermeasures which make them far less scary.

 The last thing to do is ask yourself two questions; how likely is the worst case scenario to occur and if it did occur what could I do to reverse it so I am no worse off than when I started.
-You’ll be surprised how often this will be enough to neutralise your fear of failure.
+You’ll be surprised how often this will be enough to neutralize your fear of failure.

 Most people play not to lose.
 You should play to win.

 All of the most successful people I know practice what I call the “until” philosophy.
 This wonderful philosophy drives you single-mindedly until you smash down every barrier between you and your goal.

 They’ve told you the mountain is too high, it’s too far, it’s too steep, it’s too rocky, it’s too difficult.
 But with an unshakeable resolve you say, “You’ll soon see me waving from the top or dead on the side, because unless I reach the peak, I’m not coming back.”.